 Zen Bound is a relaxed puzzle game which revolves around covering wooden figures with paint by wrapping a rope around them.
 The gameplay concerns covering the largest portion of each wooden figure as efficiently as possible.

-The current version of Zen Bound consists of three types of puzzles, each organized into "trees."
-The tree of reflection consists of carved animal shapes like birds, snakes, whales, and bears, while the Tree of Challenge consists of geometric puzzles that prove to be pretty tricky.
+The current version of Zen Bound consists of three types of puzzles, each organized into "trees".
+The tree of reflection consists of carved animal shapes like birds, snakes, whales, and bears, while the Tree of Challenge consists of geometric shapes.
 An additional tree, called the tree of Nostalgia, was later added in an update, featuring further wooden figures modeled after toys.

 The critical response for Zen Bound was almost entirely positive.
 It received a 9.5 from IGN's Levi Buchanan and was highlighted by many sites as one of the best iPhone Apps of 2009.
 Zen Bound is often praised for making better use of the iPhone than the majority of the games on the platform.

-Due to the game's critical success and high number of sales in the App Store, Zen Bound 2 has since been announced for the iPad
+Due to the game's critical success and high number of sales in the App Store, Zen Bound 2 has since been announced for the iPad.